- Search The Registry

 - My Account

 Anna Short Harrington

 Anna Short was born near Cheraw, South Carolina, one of ten children born to Daniel and Lelia Short on the plantation of Frank Brooks Pegues.
-When she was nine, her family moved to Richmond County, North Carolina, where they raised wheat and made their own flour.
+When she was nine, her family moved to Richmond County, North Carolina, where they raised wheat and made flour.
 The Short family worked in Richmond County for approximately fourteen years chopping cotton, hoeing, plowing, cleaning ditch banks, and cooking.
 As the children came of age, they all left home and went their separate ways.

 Chauffeured or flown by jet around the country, Harrington served Aunt Jemima–brand pancake mix at store openings and other public events, living a lifestyle that eluded most blacks and whites.
 By the time of her death, the former sharecropper owned two homes and lived in an area occupied by the black elite of Syracuse.
-Anna Short Harrington died in Syracuse on August 30, 1955 at age fifty-eight from complications stemming from diabetes.
+Anna Short Harrington died in Syracuse on August 30, 1955, at age fifty-eight, from complications stemming from diabetes.
 She was buried in Syracuse’s Morningside Cemetery.